b-t-k/epub-python-scripts/README.md

 # epub python scripts
  A series of scripts to facilitate epub creation from InDesign.
-I am slowly cleaning up the scripts to make them fit (mostly) for public use if any one want to incorporate them into their workflow.
+I am *slowly* cleaning up the scripts to make them fit (mostly) for public use if anyone want to incorporate them into their workflow.

  This first part simply deals with cleaning up the InDesign file.